-It is envisaged that initially the register being developed and rolled out, the Registered Creative Industries & Technologies Practitioner (RPCIT), would be the one available to the largest cohort of HE personnel ie. the mid-career professionals [equivalent to the Science Council's Registered Scientist (RSci) status].

-Subsequently the registers would be extended to provide for early career personnel, Registered Creative Industries & Technologies Technician (RTCiT) and more senior personnel, Advanced Creative Industries & Technologies Practitioner (APCiT).
-The titles for the awards have yet to be agreed and the terms used above are examples only.
+The Register developed and rolled out, the Registered Creative Industries & Technologies Practitioner (RPCIT), is the one available to the largest cohort of HE personnel ie. the mid-career professionals [equivalent to the Science Council's Registered Scientist (RSci) status].
+Subsequently the range of registers will be extended to provide for early career personnel, Registered Creative Industries & Technologies Technician (RTCiT) and more senior personnel, Advanced Creative Industries & Technologies Practitioner (APCiT).

-The basis for the framework would be a set of 5 standard competency areas against which individuals would be assessed, these competency areas being applied at all award levels, but with the detailed requirements varying according to the level being assessed.
+The basis for the framework is a set of 5 standard competency areas against which individuals are assessed, these competency areas being applied at all award levels, but with the detailed requirements varying according to the level being assessed.

-The 5 standard areas would be:
+The 5 standard areas are:

 - Subject knowledge and associated skills

 - Competency and responsibility

 - Communications and teamwork

-- Professional skills/standards application
+- Professional skills / standards application

 - Personal and practical development

 These standards can be modified to better suit the creative technologies community, if required.
-It is thought that if/when other workforce groups are reviewed for suitability of the registers the requirements against the above standards may have to vary.
+It is thought that when other workforce groups are reviewed for suitability for application of registers the requirements against the above standards may have to vary.
 This will be the subject for further discussion.